gianfrizio/gianfrizio/README.md

 ## 🚀 About Me

-I'm a **Full Stack,Mobile & Game Developer** specialized in enterprise architectures and AI-powered development.
+I'm a **Full Stack, Mobile & Game Developer** specialized in enterprise architectures and AI-powered development.
 I create innovative solutions spanning from game development to cross-platform mobile apps, with particular expertise in microservices and AI integration.

 - 🔭 I'm currently working on **Web Cinema AI Pro** and **Dream Visualizer**
 - 🌱 Specialized in **Java Spring Boot**, **Python AI/ML**, **Flutter** and **Game Development C/C++**